 Well, there’s certainly no doubt that the past week has been different… unsettling, challenging and anxiety-inducing.
 We are living in, what has become the buzzword of Covid-19, “unprecedented” times and we have no choice but to adapt.
+This is the foundation of crisis communications; adapting and communicating.

 Every business and business owner – big and small – is feeling the same level of pressure… Will we keep our clients and customers?
 Can I pay the team?
 Will my business survive this?
 TeamEV has spent the past week helping reassure our clients and, where we can, answer some of those questions.
 Our focus has been on some of the key industries that we work in, namely retail and hospitality; two industries that shouted the loudest at the beginning and, thankfully, had some reassurance from Rishi Sunak’s emergency measures last week.
 We’re keeping our fingers crossed for the next announcement to focus on the self-employed and freelancers too.